Van Life Europe: 8 months & 12 countries in a campervan

 The honest reality of van life:

-1. Doing laundry is more complicated than you think: Laundromat hopping becomes a weekly routine.
+1. Laundry is more complicated than you think: Laundromat hopping becomes a weekly routine.
 Do it at the same time as showering and shopping in a city.

-2. Defects happen: Clutch, battery, water pump – everything will eventually break down.
-Build up good contacts with repair shops in camper-friendly countries.
+2. Breakdowns happen: clutch, battery, water pump – everything will eventually break down.
+Build up contacts with good garages in camper-friendly countries.

-3. Not every day is Instagram-worthy: Bad weather, sick in the van, arguing with your partner in a 12 m² space.
-Real.
+3. Not every day is Instagram-worthy: bad weather, getting sick in the van, arguing with your partner in a 12 m² space.
+Real life.

-5. Burnout from exercise: Constant travel is exhausting.
-Most successful van lifers move more slowly than expected – spending two weeks in one place, not two days.
+5. Burnout from movement: Constant travel is exhausting.
+Most successful van lifers move more slowly than expected – two weeks in one place, not two days.

-6. Financial uncertainty: Without remote income, it will be used up quickly.
-Plan for savings for 6+ months.
+6. Financial insecurity: Without remote income, funds can be quickly depleted.
+Plan for savings of 6+ months.

-7. Visits home require planning: Flights from Portugal/Spain to Germany (family reunion, doctor's appointment) must be booked in advance.
+7. Visits home require planning: Flights from Portugal/Spain to Germany (family reunions, doctor's appointments) must be booked in advance.

 Van-life legalities: residency, taxes, insurance

-The legal status as a permanent van lifer This is one of the most complex aspects of lifestyle.
+The legal status of being a permanent van lifer is one of the most complex aspects of the lifestyle.
 Here are the most important questions:

-Will you retain your residence in Germany?
+Should you keep your residence in Germany?
 Almost always yes.
-Reasons: Health insurance (legally required only with German residence), tax residence, bank account access, contacts with authorities.
-Options: Register at parents'/family's address (simplest solution), use a standard address for service providers (Shell companies How The short break, €120/year).
+Reasons: Health insurance (legally required with German residency), tax residence, bank account access, contacts with authorities.
+Options: Register at your parents'/family's address (easiest solution), use a standard address with service providers (mailbox companies like Der Kurzurlaub, €120/year).

 Health insurance: